 First off, yes, this mask contains sulfur, so we'll concede that it does stink a tiny bit.
 (The things we're willing to do for perfect skin...).
 Regardless, when combined with bentonite clay—aka volcanic ash—sulfur is an even more effective acne fighter than it is alone.
 This mask also touts tea tree oil as an ingredient, to clarify the skin and kill acne-causing bacteria.

-Many people use volcanic ash-based products to mop up sweat and oil that accumulates on their face through the day, and Bite Beauty have taken advantage of the ash's absorbent properties with their pressed powder.
-It is genuinely flexible coverage, and comes in 6 different shades that accommodate a range of skin tones.
+Many people use volcanic ash-based products to mop up sweat and oil that accumulates on their face through the day, and Bite Beauty has taken advantage of the ash's absorbent properties with its pressed powder.
+The product offers genuinely flexible coverage, and comes in six different shades that accommodate a range of skin tones.

 While volcanic ash is used to draw out impurities in this mask, it comes secondary to the acids (lactic and kojic) used to gently slough off dead skin and target hyperpigmentation.
 It also utilizes galactoarabinan—a plant-based polysaccharide—to boost cell turnover.